JonasBreuling/scipy_dae/README.md

 ## Work-precision

-In order to investigate the work precision of the implemented solvers, we use different DAE examples with differentiation index 1, 2 and 3 as well as IDE example.
+In order to investigate the work precision of the implemented solvers, we use different DAE examples with differentiation index 1, 2 and 3 as well as IDE examples.

 ### Index 1 DAE - Brenan